SpicyCookies/brewery_db_api_test_service/README.md

-# Hotel Engine Test Service
+# Brewery DB API Test Service

 A small Open API Search test project that utilizes the Open Brewery DB API https://www.openbrewerydb.org/ for retrieving breweries by state and type.
+This was a project done as part of the interview process for Hotel Engine.

 # Installation
 To set up the service, run this command: `bin/setup`